Connect with others who understand.

 1. A family history of primary immunodeficiency

-7. Recurring deep organ or skin infections
+7. Repeated deep organ or skin infections

 8. Long-lasting fungal infections in the mouth (called thrush) or on the skin